Hsgngr/90POE_airbnb_prediction/README.md

 This repository aims to explain the process of how I handled the project.
 I used jupyter-notebooks to make my data analysis process more visibly clear and interpretable.
 Since the task has also a presentation, I included some visualizations on the Exploratory Data Analysis part.(EDA)

-* `eda.ipynb` is the exploratory data analysis notebook.
+* `eda.ipynb` is the exploratory data analysis and preprocessing notebook.

+## Data Preprocessing and Feature Engineering

 ## Exploratory Data Analysis
 With EDA we can: